-In addition to having the proper gear and provisions, it’s crucial to know just what you’re getting into.
-Here are several hikes that are perfect for beginners, as well as those looking for a little challenge that nonetheless won’t put them in any danger.
+In addition to having the proper gear and provisions, it’s crucial to know just what you’re getting into with Hudson Valley hikes.
+Here are several Hudson Valley trails that are perfect for beginners, as well as those looking for a little challenge that nonetheless won’t put them in any danger.

 Distance: 1.5 miles

 Description: The tallest waterfall in Columbia County drops 150 feet into a pool at the center of this 47-acre conservation area.
 The trails here weave in and out of one another, with bridges, dells, and trees guiding walkers to the falls.
-It’s ideal for kids.
+It’s ideal Hudson Valley hiking for kids.

 The Red Trail is closed for habitat restoration, although the overlook is still accessible via the Green Trail.